 What Is Anger?

-You know when you feel angry, though it can be difficult to define when you’re feeling calm.
+You know when you feel angry, though the feeling itself can be difficult to define.
 When you’re angry, you may notice an escalated heart rate, tight muscles, teeth grinding, clenched fists, or feeling like you’re about to burst.
 Learning how to control anger can seem impossible when it takes over.
 However, there are anger management strategies that can help you manage these feelings.

 Where Does Anger Come From?

 Why do we get angry?
 Anger doesn’t often seem like a very constructive emotion, especially when it causes us to hurt friends, family members, colleagues or ourselves.
 Anger can be a response from many different stimuli.
 It may begin as an urge to change or stop a situation that we perceive as frightening, hurtful, unfair or unjust.
 For example, if someone cuts you off in traffic and you almost hit them, you may feel a surge of fear and adrenaline, as well as a feeling of being treated unfairly—you did nothing wrong, yet the other driver endangered you.
 All of these factors can culminate in an angry outburst.

 What makes one person angry might not affect another person.
 Different people also feel and show anger in different ways.
 This is why anger management techniques and how to control anger also vary from person to person.
 Consider the following triggers of anger.
 Which affect you?
 Why do they make you angry?
 Considering your triggers and reactions will help as you read through how to cope with anger outbursts in the following sections.

 - Everyday events: discourteous drivers, being overcharged, cancellations, inconveniences

 - Relationships: negotiating boundaries, arguments over money, cancelled plans

 - Work: rude patrons or clients, technical problems, critiques or reprimands

 - Family: arguments with children or parents, rules not obeyed, negotiating chores